www-splitcells-net/net.splitcells.network/projects/net.splitcells.network/src/main/md/net/splitcells/network/tickets/index.md

 ## Ticket Numbering

+New commit messages reference issues via a hashtag as a prefix and an issue number as a suffix.
+This provides the most compatibility to ticket systems of git hosters and makes it easier to handle commit messages.
+This scheme does not provide unambiguous ids for tickets, because the issue numbers come from different ticket systems.
+This should not cause many problems in practice, as it is unlikely, that 2 tickets with the same ticket number are processed at the same time.
+Thereby, there are probably some commits between 2 tickets with the same ticket number.

+The following is obsolete for new commits:

 Tickets are referenced with a hashtag and prefix in order to indicate the server, that hosts the ticket: for example `#g1` stands for the first Github issue and `#s1` for the first